Transport for Wales

 Built in 1987 on the Class 150 production line was the unique track-recording unit, 950 001, which is used by Network Rail for track-assessment duties, especially on lines where locomotive-hauled trains are not allowed.
 It looks like a 150/1 with fewer doors and windows, and carries video camera and other equipment on the ends.

 A second order for 85 two-car units, which became Class 150/2, was placed in 1986, and delivery began before the end of that year.
 Some of these second-wave units were first used to replace locomotive-hauled trains on the Trans-Pennine expresses, a duty for which their high-density seating layout was far from suitable; by the time they were moved to local services elsewhere a couple of years later, they already seemed travel-weary.
 The original seats, known as the 'Ashbourne' type, fell apart on a regular basis and had to be rebuilt, the floors rotted, and various other matters needed attention, although they did not suffer from the major problems found in some other units.

-In 2018 the 150s continue operating past their 30th birthday, and have shown themselves to be very reliable mechanically, although the interiors are not up to modern standards.
-They remain divided between TfW, Northern and Great Western; TfW have a plan to replace them during the course of the franchise with new stock, and electrification on the Great Western line has allowed transfer of some of their units to Northern, who are refurbishing them for continued use to into the 2020s.
+In 2021 the 150s continue operating well past their 30th birthday, and have shown themselves to be very reliable mechanically, although the interiors are not up to modern standards.
+They remain divided between TfW, Northern and Great Western; TfW have a plan to replace them with new stock and electrification on the Great Western line has allowed transfer of some of their units to Northern, who have them for continued use well into the 2020s or beyond.

-Compiled by Charlie Hulme, with thanks to many other sites, especially abrail.co.uk.
+Compiled by Charlie Hulme, with thanks to many other sites.
 Comments welcome.